hasley1234/Emerging-Technologies-5026-DST/DIGITAL  SCENT TECHNOLOGY - THE POTENTIAL TO IMPACT JAMAICA AND THE REST OF THE REGION.md

 if it comes up smelling like roses or if the whole technology smell a bit fishy.

 In Jamaica as well as the region, synthetic musks and plithalates are potentially hazardous compounds which are also used as perfume ingredient.
 Will it ever possible to transfer scents digitally?
-It could probably be done, but human need some sort of Virtual Reality equivalent technology that activates the brain areas that process smell, as well as a smell scanner thaat can convert the odor's into electrical that can be transmitted to this
+It could probably be done, but human need some sort of Virtual Reality equivalent technology thatk activates the brain areas that process smell, as well as a smell scanner thaat can convert the odor's into electrical that can be transmitted to this
 Virtual Reality Technology.
 Although algorithms with the use of parity bits are prevalent among DST this program needs to be develop to satisfy the growth and development of the market.